 One Batch each of Ganache for the Variations

-- Dissolve 2 tsp espresso powder in 2 tsp water and add.
+- Dissolve 2 teaspoon espresso powder in 2 teaspoon water and add.

 2 tsp is about right for every 4 cups ganache